 meaning

-"~ky" is a unique ending that is typical of Tsugaru dialect.
-This one is also highly versatile and is used in a variety of situations, but its meaning differs depending on the nuance and context.
-It can also be used to ask for consent, emphasize words, or to warn them.
+"-kya" is a suffix unique to Tsugaru dialect.
+It is also highly versatile and is used in a variety of situations, but its meaning varies depending on the nuance and context.
+It can be used to ask for agreement, emphasize a word, or draw attention

 Example sentence